Antipodes EX Music Server

 Although The EX works sublimely just by itself, it can also be teamed with the CX to form the top-tier CX-EX combination.
 In this configuration, the CX is a high power device running only the server app and the EX is a lower power, purist device, running only the renderer app.

 The EX has already started shipping and the CX will follow soon.
-At the time of writing, the EX has been received but not yet the CX.
-So, I’ll start with the EX and add a follow-up review when the CX has been received.
+At the time of writing, the EX has been received for review but not yet the CX.
+So, I’ll start with the EX and add a follow-up review when the CX has also been received.

 The most notable differences from the earlier DS and DX servers are that the EX uses user-installable storage, has a new ODAPS2 power supply, two, rather than one, Ethernet ports and no integrated CD ripper.